uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 The topic of this RFC is implementing the "retracted patches" support in Uyuni.

 A retracted patch is a patch with attribute `status=retracted`.
-The purpose of the flag is to signal the fact, that the patch had been released, but was then taken back (retracted) by its publisher.
+The purpose of the flag is to signal the fact that the patch had been released, but was then taken back (retracted) by its publisher.
 This can be used, for instance, when the publisher issues a patch that is invalid (e.g. can break a system).